How to research the price of an item using eBay

 Note: The price span can sometimes be quite large.
 This comes down to several things:

-There are other factors, but the most important from a "finding out how much an item is worth" perspective is the condition, and what is included in the auction.
+There are other factors such as "luck" that play a role, but the most important from a "finding out how much an item is worth" perspective is the condition, and what is included in the auction.

 Now Read: how to find items for less on eBay